Chemical weapons watchdog says confident on Syria deadlines

 "In terms of the security situation there are always concerns, but the team so far has had the cooperation of the Syrian authorities and managed to conduct its work unimpeded," Ellahi said.

-Details of Syria's programme have not been made public, but experts and Western intelligence agencies have said it has 1,000 metric tonnes of chemical weapons, including sarin, mustard and VX nerve agent.
+Details of Syria's program have not been made public, but experts and Western intelligence agencies have said it has 1,000 metric tonnes of chemical weapons, including sarin, mustard and VX nerve agent.

 "What we have verified so far has been according to the disclosure" of chemical weapons submitted to the OPCW by Syria, Ellahi told reporters in The Hague.
 "We have not found anything of significance which we should be worried about."